pippin-29/Philosophy_Opinion_Flow-Chart/README.md

 Of course, while some of the pieces of the information, might seem fallible in truth(and they very well could be).
 I tried my best to keep the opinion that was created in the first instance to be the opinion that is proved.

-# I do not actually think that having a belief that i can obtain cake, is actually factually correct.
+# I do not actually think that the belief that i can obtain cake, is actually factually correct, although it could be useful.

-    - On further analysis, the question is should not be whether you CAN obtain cake. but whether you should try to obtain cake...
+    - On further analysis, the question should not be whether you CAN obtain cake. but whether you should try to obtain cake...

     - It IS likely that you will obtain cake, even if the universe could leave the very room in an instant, it usually doesnt.

 If you decide that any of the supported opinions are in fact, not well supported by what is shown on the flow chart, more evidence may be required.

+# At the end of the day, are the goals of your opinions justified?
+    - You may find if you purposely do the wrong thing, it will end you in shit.

 :)